 That said, it brought up something that I’ve often talked about and thought it was a real thing but, it appears, it is not.
 I speak of the “apology gospel” or the “gospel of apology”.
 See, the crux of the first movie (you’ve seen it, right?) is when the lead role comes to faith in Christ.
 If you’ve read any of my posts you know how I feel about this and that it’s important that people understand what they’re saying when they say they have faith in Christ.
 Jesus himself placed a lot of emphasis on this in Luke 14:20-30, where he makes the point that no one jumps into something without first counting the cost to see whether or not they can complete what’s before them.
 People who do so are, in the eyes of the creator of all eternity, unworthy to enter into his rest.

 So, what is this “apology gospel” then?
 I know you’ve all heard this.
 It starts off as a great conversation about Jesus or a great sermon about any number of topics but at the end there’s a bit of an odd transition, and you can see that everything before was all fluff – filler to get to the point.
 They say that Jesus is the son of God and that is important for you to know.
 They say that there are these things called “sins” and that everyone has committed them, and then apologize for having to tell you this, but you (even YOU) have maybe committed one of them as well.
 Maybe.
 Probably.
 BUT THERE IS GOOD NEWS!
 See, Jesus represents his Dad and has come here to save you from him.
 And there are some great benefits to this as well!
 See, he can fix your marriage.
 Financial woes?
 Man, we used to drive an old beater, but now we have a new Lexus!
 You know how my wife, Nancy, had that horrible accident, or you know how Joan couldn’t have kids?
 Now that she’s found Jesus my wife is all better, and Joan now has 7 kids!
 Praise God!
 So, would you, you know, consider Jesus too?
 He’s just up in heaven right now, waiting for you to choose him over porn, or that movie with an “r” rating, or, I don’t know, Pepsi.
 All you have to do is to close your eyes and follow along with this prayer thing.
 What?
 You don’t want to say it?
 That’s alright, just listen to what I say and “really mean it” and squeeze my hand, or raise your hand, or wink your eye for Jesus.
-That’ll be his queue and he’ll rush in the door to your heart and you’ll be a Christian forever!
+That’ll be his cue and he’ll rush in the door to your heart and you’ll be a Christian forever!
 Yay Jesus!

-Those reference?
+Those references?
 Heard them all.
 The Lexus one?
 Yup.
 The sickness one?
 Totally.
 Even the one about being barren.
 All of the “wink your eye” or “squeeze/raise your hand” as well.
-It’s all well and good, and churches and even people have little notches in their mind that they carve out to show how many ppl they’ve “brought to the Lord”, but it’s all for nothing.
+It’s all well and good, and churches, and even people, have little notches in their mind that they carve out to show how many people they’ve “brought to the Lord”, but it’s all for nothing.
 Absolutely nothing.
 Remember what I said before about Jesus and “counting the cost”?
 Every one but one of Jesus followers were murdered for their belief.
 Murdered.
 Their families were bereft of them because of their belief.
 John, the only one who didn’t die that way, had been placed inside a cauldron of boiling oil and emerged unharmed, so they banished him to an island to stop him from talking to people about Jesus.
 Further converts were dipped in wax and set on fire to burn alive at parties for the Roman emperor.
 Many were tossed to the lions or simply murdered in the street.
 Even today we have Christians in other countries who are murdered for their faith, stalwart defenders of their belief in Christ, even to death.
 Children of Christians are raped and murdered, their Christian parents crucified after watching their children violated before their eyes.
 Yet none of them recant their faith.
 This is pretty far from the “daddy got a new Lexus” and “every day is a Friday” mentality of the common American gospel of apology mentioned above.
 So, what is this message by which we have to count the cost of our discipleship, understanding that those who “put their hand to the plow and turns back are unworthy of the Kingdom of God (Luke 9:62)”.

 The word “gospel” means “good news”.
 While it could be “good news” to have a new Lexus, that really means less than nothing in the grand scheme of God’s design.
 This goes all the way back to the Garden, where life first erupted on this planet of ours.
 God created the entire universe for the purpose of displaying his communicable attributes like longsuffering, mercy, and grace.
 He created everything and it was “very good”.
 The only thing that wasn’t very good was that man was alone.
 He created for him a helper, out of his side.
 He was incomplete without her and she without him.
 They worked together in union to glorify God.
 They then broke God’s only rule at the time and ushered in an entire history of pain, disappointment, and death.
 Pain in that we all equally share in the knowledge that we cannot ever please God on our own anymore.
 Disappointment in that we all know that what we see here is a fraction of the perfection that was available before the fall.
 And death since the consequence for sin (violation of God’s commandments), the just due for our crimes before him, is death.
 God, being perfect and the creator of all things, has the authority to define the rules and we, his creation, are to follow them.
 We have free will and choose of our own volition to disobey, though it’s not that we can even do it on our own, because our very nature – the who and what we are – leads us to divorce ourselves from dependence on him.